Color in UI Design: A (Practical) Framework

 - We’ll look to the real world for reference cues.
 Even though our interfaces are “fake”, we still copy like mad from the real world, because after decades of seeing things in the real world, we just expect light and color to work in certain ways.

 - We’ll use the HSB color system.
-The short of it is: it’s the most intuitive color system with broad usage (for my purposes, Sketch and Photoshop).
+The short of it is: it’s the most intuitive color system with broad usage (for my purposes, Figma, Sketch, and Photoshop).
 If you don’t know what hue, saturation, and brightness are, let’s break and meet back in 10.

 Real-World Color Variations